dnanexus/dxda/README.md

 ## Additional notes

-* Only objects of [class File](https://documentation.dnanexus.com/developer/api/introduction-to-data-object-classes) can be downloaded.
+* Only objects of [class File](https://documentation.dnanexus.com/developer/api/introduction-to-data-object-classes) in the `closed` state can be downloaded.

+## Support

+* For any support, bugs, or suggestions please contact support@dnanexus.com